 - Brustad, K., Albatal, M. & Al-Tonsi, A. (2010) Alif Baa Introduction to Arabic Letters and Sounds.
 3rd Ed.
 Washington: Georgetown University Press

 - Brustad, K., Albatal, M. & Al-Tonsi, A. (2004) Al-Kitaab Fii Ta Allum Al- Arabiyya: Pt.
-1. 2rd Ed.
+1. 2nd Ed.
 Washington: Georgetown University Press

 - Brustad, K., Albatal, M. & Al-Tonsi, A. (2005) Al-Kitaab Fii Ta Allum Al- Arabiyya: Pt.
-2. 2rd Ed.
+2. 2nd Ed.
 Washington: Georgetown University Press

 Other Learning Opportunities

 Our students are very positive about the quality of the learning experience at the Language Centre.

 "Whether it be in learning a language or baking a cake, when looking to create success, one must have a recipe to follow.
 The Diploma in Communicative Arabic is that recipe.
 From incredibly motivating and inspiring teachers who go far beyond what can ever be expected of them, to a course curriculum that could not have been better structured - the foundations of excellence are very well laid.
 And then you add course materials which seem to understand the difficulties of Arabic learners, and last but not least an amazing group of class mates to keep that motivation going.
 Blend together with a year of solid personal effort and there you have it - success."

-Term Dates for 2014 - 2015
+Term Dates for Academic Year 2020-21

-Term 2: Monday 5 January 2015 to Friday 27 March 2015
+Term 2: Monday 4th January - Friday 26th March 2021